Despite IMF projections, India still among fastest growing economies: Sitharaman

 She said at this stage, it is "my duty to hear every sector and respond as much as they would want us to respond from the government side".
 "So, my business is now just to go on listening and making sure that the grievances or their demands are addressed,” Sitharaman said.

 "I'm not spending any time at this stage to analyze," she said.
-When asked if the slowdown of the Indian economy is cyclical or structural, Sitharaman said it may be both, may not be both, maybe partly one or maybe partly the other.
+When asked if the slowdown of Indian economy is cyclical or structural, Sitharaman said it may be both, may not be both, may be partly one or may be partly the other.

 "I'm not getting into that at this stage.
 I don't have the luxury of sitting and looking at which way it is going," she said.
 "On the contrary, I have all the time to know what people want me to do and (I) respond to them accordingly," Sitharaman said.